-Ben takes the essence of a movement and creates a moment of stillness from the energy and the flow.
-So, it is fitting that he chooses to work with materials that exist both in liquid and solid form.
+Ben takes the essence of a movement and creates a moment of stillness.
+So, it is fitting that he chooses to work with materials that exist both in liquid and solid form - concrete, resin and bronze.

-He makes the initial maquettes – the small models that will lead eventually to the finished sculpture – from modelling clay, which softens so that it can be shaped and moulded, or modelling wax which melts down to liquid form and can be used to capture the detail he wants in the finished work.
+Ben makes the initial maquettes – the small models that will lead eventually to the finished sculpture – from modelling clay, which softens so that it can be shaped and moulded, or modelling wax which melts down to liquid form and can be used to capture the detail he wants in the finished piece.

-Ben’s interior and exterior sculptures are designed to be cast in bronze.
-Bronze in its liquid form can reach into the most detailed mould, so allows the artist to create texture and feature.
-Ben’s sketches twist and turn with movement, and by casting in bronze this movement can be captured at any scale: small interior pieces, larger park and garden sculptures or indeed monumental work (though this is more often made in other materials).
-Many of the exterior sculptures and sculptural seats combine scale and detail which is brought to life by bronze.
+Bronze in its liquid form can reach into the most detailed mould, by casting in bronze the movement of the initial sketch can then be captured at any scale.
+Many of the exterior sculptures and sculptural seats combined with scale and detail is brought to life by bronze.